hallj17/cs270hw9/cs270hw9/README.md

 Jennie Hall CS 270 Assignment 9
-Description: Creating the models, controllers, and migrations for the Events Calender
+Description: Creating the models, controllers, and migrations for the Events Calendar
 ===================

 In this assignment, we will begin creating a new Rails application that serves as